realliyifei/ml-project-hotel-cancellation-prediction/README.md

 ## Credits

-* Source of the background picture: Four Seasons Hotel at Guangzhou
+* Source of the background picture: Four Seasons Hotel in Guangzhou